gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

   rewriting the implementation.
 - Project names must remain stable, i.e. de-duping renames projects in the order of the composite's participants.
 As a result, Buildship will rename newly imported projects in favor of renaming already existing projects.
 - the renaming algorithm will prepend the root project name when a duplicate name is found.
 If prepending the root project name still does not yield a unique name, then it appends an increasing counter.
+- the algorithm should be implemented completely in Java (the existing one is partially written in Groovy)

 ##### Test cases